radixdlt/docs/learn/architecture/system/c4_context.md

 ### Centralisation of Mass

-The goal is to give Boot nodes extra power until a nework is young and is vulnerable to 51% attacks.
+The goal is to give Boot nodes extra power while a nework is young and is vulnerable to 51% attacks.
 This additional mass is calculated such that it will dilute over time with a marginally successful \(number of Nodes\) network.
 The more successful network the faster the community Core nodes will gain mass and make the Boot nodes less powerful in the network.

 ## Core Nodes